AyeGill/personal-site/index.md

 I have compiled a dataset of about 56.000 decklists for the [Commander/EDH](https://magic.wizards.com/en/content/commander-format) format for Magic: The Gathering.
 They were scraped from [mtggoldfish](https://www.mtggoldfish.com/).
 It's possible the data may need some mild sanitizing.
 The set can be found [here](files/decks.zip)
+(I was interested in training a neural network on this data, but it never got off the ground).